What is CBG: Benefits, Effects, and More?

 CBG vs. CBD: What’s the Difference?

 By contrast, CBD appears to have a lower affinity, but can still affect these receptors in another way.
-Instead of binding with the receptors, they may instead block them from interacting with other substances.
+Instead of binding with the receptors, it may instead block them from interacting with other substances.

-What Does the Research Say About CBG’s Benefits?
+What About CBG Benefits?

 Medical scientists have completed a few studies to discover various CBG oil benefits.
 Those experiments focused on CBG and its effect on the human body.
 Their outcomes provide plenty of reasons to get excited about the possible benefits of CBG, but it’s important to understand that these are only preliminary results.